-The YTD figure from the pay slip is used on the payment summary less the cents, because whole dollars only are accepted by the ATO.
-This is why you'll almost always see a small variation, less than $1, when you reconcile the total of payment summaries lodged against the Detailed Activity Report for the financial year.
+The YTD figure from the pay slip is used on the end of year summaries less the cents, because whole dollars only are accepted by the IRD.
+This is why you'll almost always see a small variation, less than $1, when you reconcile the total of end of year summaries lodged against the Detailed Activity Report for the financial year.

 Not all reports round the same way:

 The Detailed Activity Report (DAR), Pay Categories Report round each earnings line individually - as per the pay run journal method, using bankers rounding.
 So these reports will show the total of all of the (already rounded) earnings figures from each pay run.